quabug/EntitiesBT/README.md

         where TNodeBlob : struct, INodeBlob
         where TBlackboard : struct, IBlackboard
     {
-        // the following call will generate access attributes on `Tick` like below:
+        // the following call will generate access attributes on `Tick` as below:
         // [ReadOnly(typeof(FooComponent))]
         // [ReadWrite(typeof(BarComponent))]
         // [ReadWrite(typeof(int))]